VELCO files permit application with PUC for Northwest Reliability Project (NRP), 63-mile upgrade from West Rutland to South Burlington.

 Following more than a year of negotiation, Memorandum of Understanding settling issues in Docket 7081 submitted by most parties (VELCO, most utilities, Public Service Department, Associated Industries of VT).
 MOU details VSPC process.

-Following hearings and other steps in litigation, PSB approves parties’ MOU in Docket 7081 with minor modifications.
+Following hearings and other steps in litigation, PUC approves parties’ MOU in Docket 7081 with minor modifications.